dm4uz3/sysv-debian/UPGRADING.md

 `stable` - mostly for servers, can be used on desktops if stability is your #1 priority
 `testing` - perfect choice for literally anything, it's stable and has new packages.
-`unstable` (aka sid) - more up to date than testing, but they allow broken dependiencies
+`unstable` (aka sid) - more up to date than testing, but they allow broken dependencies

 ## BIG notice for unstable
 The no-systemd repo doesn't work under `unstable`(sid)